Certifying 3-Edge-Connectivity: A First Algorithm

-Theorem~\ref{order exists} gives rise to an $O((n+m) \log (n+m))$ algorithm, the Greedy-Chain-Addition Algorithm. \SV{ Details can be found in the full version of this paper.} \LV{In addition to $G$, we maintain the following data structures: {\ensuremath{\mathcal{L}}\xspace} \begin{compactitem} \item The current graph $G_c$.
+Corollary~\ref{greedy works} gives rise to an $O((n+m) \log (n+m))$ algorithm, the Greedy-Chain-Addition Algorithm.
+In addition to $G$, we maintain the following data structures: {\ensuremath{\mathcal{L}}\xspace} \begin{compactitem} \item The current graph $G_c$.
 Each link is maintained as a doubly linked list of vertices.
 Observe that all inner vertices of a link lie on the same tree path and hence are numbered in decreasing order.
 The vertices in $G$ are labeled \emph{inactive}, \emph{branch}, or \emph{non-branch}.
 The vertices in $G \setminus G_c$ are called \emph{inactive}.
 Every non-branch vertex stores a pointer to the link on which it lies and a list of all chains incident to it and having the other endpoint as an inner vertex of the same link. \item A list \cL of addable chains.
 A chain is addable if it is a Mader-path with respect to the current graph. \item For each chain its list of children. \end{compactitem}

 We initialize $G_c$ to $C_1 \cup C_2$.
 It has three links, $t(C_2)\rightarrow_Tr$, $r\rightarrow _{C_1}t(C_2)$, and $r\rightarrow_{C_2} t(C_2)$.
 We then iterate over the children of $C_1$ and $C_2$.
 For each child, we check in constant time whether its endpoints are inner vertices of the same link.
 If so, we associate the chain with the link by inserting it into the lists of both endpoints.
 If not, we add the chain to the list of addable chains.
 The initialization process takes time $O(n + m)$.